frenck/spook/documentation/integrations.md

 ### Disable polling for updates

-Disable integration polling of a single integration instance by its {term}`config entry <config entry>`.
+Disable integration polling of a single integration instance by its {term}`integration entry <integration entry>`.

 Some integrations frequently poll for updates.
 In some cases, it can be helpful to disable this temporarily.
 For example, in case you are not at home and want to stop polling on an integration that consumes a paid API.